Avoiding algebraic integers of bounded house in orbits of rational functions over cyclotomic closures: Background

-\begin{theorem} [{\cite[Torsion Points Theorem]{ref:zannier}}] Let $V$ be an algebraic subvariety of $\BG^d$.
-The Zariski closure of the torsion points of $\BG^d$ also contained in $V$ is a finite union of torsion cosets of $\BG^d$. \end{theorem}
+\begin{theorem} [{\cite[Torsion Points Theorem]{ref:zannier}}] Let $V$ be an algebraic subvariety of $\BG^d$ defined over $\ol{\QQ}$.
+Then the Zariski closure of the set of torsion points in $V$ is a finite union of torsion cosets of $\BG^d$. \end{theorem}

 We also use a special case of \cite[Theorem 1]{ref:zannier}. \begin{theorem} Let $k$ be a number field.
 Let $V/k$ be an affine variety irreducible over $\kc$ and let be a morphism of finite degree, defined over $k$.
-Assume that the set of torsion points in $\pi(V(\kc))$ are Zariski-dense in $\BG^r$.
+Assume the set of torsion points of $\pi(V(\kc))$ is Zariski-dense in $\BG^r$.